 It shall be noted that the Interim Guidance provided here is not a formal Zoning Code Amendment.
-Two Zoning Ordinance Amendment packages (Control Numbers PLNP2023-00106 and PLNP2023-00272) will be brought through the required public review process with a goal of adoption by end of year 2024.
+A Zoning Ordinance Amendment package (Control Number PLNP2023-00272) will be brought through the required public review process with a goal of adoption by mid-2025.